oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_DR_MR_Deployment/IMPLEMENTATION.md

 | <a name="workload_compartment_id"></a> [workload\_compartment\_id](#workload\_compartment\_id)   | Provide Workload Compartment OCID Value | `string` | `"<ocid.*>"`    |
 | <a name="logging_compartment_id"></a> [logging\_compartment\_id](#logging_compartment_id)   | Provide Logging Compartment OCID Value | `string` | `"<ocid.*>"`    |

+Note : In OELZ, we have two environments: Prod and Non-Prod.
+To deploy the Prod Environment, provide the associated OCID value.
+In the case of Non-Prod, using the Non-Prod associated OCID value.
+If customers have multiple workloads, you must deploy this stack multiple times.

 ## 4.3 : DR and MR Feature Deployment.

 * Step 1) Go to Folder templates/elz-backup/elz-backup-environment.
-* Step 2) Provide variable values in the existing *Single_DR_Deployment.tfvars* file defined in section 4.1.
+* Step 2) Provide variable values in the existing *Single_DR_Deployment.tfvars* file defined in section 4.2.
 * Step 3) Provide the network, monitoring, identity, and security Module-related variables in the tfvars file.
 * Step 4) Execute the Following Terraform from the CLI.
   &nbsp;&nbsp;&nbsp;&nbsp;`terraform init`<br />